jhburns/ExperienceCapture/Documentation/Configure.md

 ## Limit Output To Specified

 This allows you to ignore every property exported under `GetCapture()` except those specified.
-When list size is zero, nothing happend.
+When list size is zero, nothing happened.

 Separate object names from key using a colon, `:`, for example: